ilhan-mstf/colorize_cloudwatch_logs/README.md

 This extension only runs on Amazon Cloudwatch Logs webpage.

-Overhead is very low, colorize operation takes 9 milliseconds, listen operation for new eevnt logs takes 0.4 milliseconds in every second.
+Overhead is very low, colorize operation takes 9 milliseconds, listen operation for new event logs takes 0.4 milliseconds in every second.

 Contributions are welcome.
 Please obey standart.js convention if you are thinking to contribute.